Frequently Asked Questions

 What languages are available?

-Living Language courses are offered for: Arabic, Brazilian Portuguese, Dothraki (based on the hit HBO series Game of Thrones), Dutch, English (Inglés), Farsi, French, German, Greek, Hebrew, Hindi, Irish, Italian, Japanese, Korean, Mandarin Chinese, Polish, Russian, Spanish, Swahili, Tagalog, ESL for Arabic, ESL for Chinese, ESL for Japanese, ESL for Korean, ESL for Russian, and ESL for Spanish.
-We also offer Passport Courses designed for travelers (available in Croatian, French, German, Greek, Italian, Japanese, Portuguese, Spanish, and Thai), a Spanish on the Job series (available in Spanish for Librarians, Healthcare Workers and Law Enforcement) and a Business series (in Spanish and Mandarin Chinese).
-Coming soon are: American Sign Language, Business Japanese, Business Portuguese, Passport Hawaiian, Vietnamese, Arabic on the Job for Law Enforcement.
+Living Language Comprehensive courses are offered for: American Sign Language, Arabic, Brazilian Portuguese, Dothraki (based on the hit HBO series Game of Thrones), Dutch, English, Farsi, French, German, Greek, Hebrew, Hindi, Irish, Italian, Japanese, Korean, Mandarin Chinese, Polish, Russian, Spanish, Swahili, Tagalog, Vietnamese, ESL for Arabic, ESL for Chinese, ESL for Japanese, ESL for Korean, ESL for Russian, and ESL for Spanish.
+We also offer Passport Courses designed for travelers (available in Croatian, French, German, Greek, Hawaiian, Italian, Japanese, Portuguese, Spanish, and Thai), a Spanish on the Job series (available in Spanish for Librarians, Healthcare Workers and Law Enforcement) and a Business series (in Spanish, Mandarin Chinese, Japanese, and Portuguese).
 Please fill out the Contact form for information on pricing.

 Does Living Language offer ESL courses?

-Yes—as noted in the complete language list above, there are currently six ESL courses available:
+Yes—as noted in the complete language list above, there are currently seven ESL courses available:

 What does each language offered include?